Gas vs. Electric Car Fires [2022 Findings]

 Just how dangerous is a car fire?
 According to the National Fire Prevention Association (NFPA), an estimated 560 people died in 2018 from car fires, with the majority of these fatal fires caused by collisions.
 Car fires also caused an estimated $1.9 billion in property damage losses in the U.S.

-Difficulty of Putting Out Car Fires and How Car Fires Start
+The Difficulty of Putting Out Electric Car Fires

 While the data shows that electric fires aren’t as common as gas fires, this doesn’t mean they are any less dangerous.

 In fact, lithium-ion battery fires in electric cars are significantly harder to put out than gas fires, and most firefighters aren’t familiar with how to put out EV fires since electric cars are relatively new.
 If you live in one of the best states for electric vehicles, though, it is more likely that firefighters are experienced in putting out electric vehicle fires.